gojek/vision/README.md

 Vision was made with contributions from everyone found in git commit history.

-## Architecture

-Vision built with Ruby on Rails 5.2.6 and using Ruby 2.7.4, running on Heroku, requires Google Calendar API and Slack API.

-To accomplish this, every environment variables are set at `.env` file.

-Therefore, for running server use `bundle exec rails s` as that will read the environment variables and run the app with it.

-### Static Analysis
-we're using Rubycritic with score 80, you can run `rubycritic -s 80.00 --no-browser app lib`

-### Code Quality
-we're using Rubocop, you can run `bundle exec rubocop`

-### Code Security
-we're using brakeman, but there're still some issue we can't solved due to current Rails version, you can run with `brakeman LANG="C" LC_ALL="en_US.UTF-8" .`

-### Testing
-you can just use `bundle exec rspec` since environment variables are simply ignored, as outside API call is mocked through `webmock`.
-I wish it clear.
-Feel free to reach out for further questions.

-We set code coverage minimum is 73%

 ## Getting Started

-Vision is a tool that will help yout to manage change request, incident report and access/resource request in your organization.
+Vision is a tool that will help you to manage change request, incident report, and access/resource request in your organization.

 ## Installation

-1. Install ruby 2.7.4 and Rails 5.2.6, make your system running under that version.
+### Install ruby 2.7.4 and Rails 5.2.6

+make your system running under that version.

 ```
 ruby --version #=> ruby 2.7.4
 bundle exec rails version # => Rails 5.2.6
 ```

-2. Install project dependencies
+### Install project dependencies

 Install bundler
 ```